AwkwardTurtle42/AwkwardTurtle42.github.io/Running/GMGuidance.md

 If your players wish to play as something other than humans, it’s usually fine to do so without changing anything else.
 As Brighter Worlds does not start from a place of balance or resource tracking, minor abilities like darkvision, water breathing, or similar do not require any “compensation” for balance.

-If they want more significant species abilities like flight, consider creating a custom Advanced Ability to reflect that and have the player choose that as their initial, free choice.
+If they want more significant species abilities, consider creating a custom Advanced Ability to reflect that and have the player either take it as their first unlock, or potentially go into "XP Debt" to start the game with it already unlocked.

 ## Player Rumors